U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation

 We investigated the potential of our proposed \model~as a backbone for genertive tasks.
 We compared our \model~with various diffusion variant models, all based on conventional U-Nets, in order to evaluate the efficacy of this architecture for different generative tasks.
-The results were presented in Table~\ref{tab:exp_gen}, where we reported FID~\cite{parmar2021buggy} (Fréchet Inception Distance) and IS~\cite{saito2017temporal} (Inception Score) metrics across three datasets.
-The Fréchet Inception Distance is a measure of the distance between two distributions, in this case, between the distribution of generated images and the distribution of real images.
-The lower the FID, the better the generated images resemble the real images.
-On the other hand, the Inception Score measures the quality of the generated images by evaluating how well these images can be classified into specific categories.
-The higher the IS, the better the generated images are classified correctly.
+The results were presented in Tab.~\ref{tab:exp_gen}, where we reported FID~\cite{parmar2021buggy} (Fréchet Inception Distance) and IS~\cite{saito2017temporal} (Inception Score) metrics across three datasets.
+The Fréchet Inception Distance (FID) measures the distance between distributions of generated and real images.
+Lower FID indicates better resemblance to real images.
+The Inception Score (IS) evaluates image quality by classification accuracy into categories, with higher IS indicating better classification.
 The results from our experiments clearly indicate that our method exhibits superior generative performance compared to other state-of-the-art models in the field.
 This suggests that the architecture of our \model~is particularly suitable for generative tasks, providing an effective and efficient approach to generating high-quality images.

-Figure~\ref{fig:exp_gen} displays visualizations of some of our generated results.
+Fig.~\ref{fig:exp_gen} displays visualizations of some of our generated results.
 It is observed that our method can produce realistic and diverse content across multiple distinct datasets, demonstrating its versatility and effectiveness in generating high-quality images.
 This further supports the claim that \model~has a significant advantage when it comes to generative tasks, making it a strong candidate for future research and development in this area.